Thank You for Your Service (2017)

 Friend Request (2017)

 Maybe the corniest genre to horror films is the social media genre.
-We've had the corny film Unfriended, horror dealing with the dark sides of Skype and Facebook.
+We had the corny film Unfriended, horror dealing with the dark sides of Skype and Facebook.
 On a much smaller level, you also had the foreign film The Den (2013), dealing with webcams.
 It's a unique genre but I don't see how it can grow and will become so dated twenty-years from now.
 The worst film to the social media genre to this date and basically a rip-off in many ways to Unfriended is Friend Request out this weekend.

 Kingsman: The Golden Circle (2017)

 A lot of Hollywood series nowadays don't deserve to exist.
 From tiresome clichés, money grabs and unoriginal rides, so many reasons can be found as to why we don't need the series's that we have.
 After a hit of a first film and now a sequel in Kingsman: The Golden Circle, this seems like this is primed to be the next big series.
-Is the sequel the step in more of the right direction or a step backward?
+Is this sequel the step in more of the right direction or a step backward?
 Do we really need this series?

 American Assassin (2017)

 Even though his filmography isn't much right now, I really do see a lot in Dylan O'Brien.
 A likable and normal guy who has a lot of charm in roles.
 His biggest role was in the TV department in the show Teen Wolf and in the film department, he's made good money off the Maze Runner series.
-These are roles that work for him now but these are only "teen roles" and he could be finding something better because he has more talent than what he's putting himself in.
+These are roles that work for him now but these are only 'teen roles' and he could be finding something better because he has more talent than what he's putting himself in.
 His newest lead role is in the CIA film The American Assassin.
 Something that much different from what he use to it and step into more adult roles but's its a mess of a film.

 A Trip to Spain (2017)